DataKind-UK/FiresoulsDataCorps/docs/datasources.md

 | Employment - Work experience placement for working age | |
 | Employment - Work experience placement for learning difficulties| |

+_Note: we use the mean value published by ONS rather than the median because it's available for more regions and job roles._
 <br>

 ## **Space**